Search for the $1/2^+$ intruder state in $^{35}$P: Experiment

 \section{Experiment}

-The structure of $^{35}$P has been studied in inverse kinematics with the Helical Orbit Spectrometer (HELIOS) \cite{Lighthall2010} located at the Argonne National Laboratory.
-The Argonne Tandem Linac Accelerator System (ATLAS) provided a stable $^{36}$S beam at 15.3\,MeV/A. The beam impinged on a variety of deuteron targets (81/127/529$\upmu$g/cm$^2$) located in the bore of the HELIOS solenoid magnet (operated at a magnetic field strength of 2.85\,T).
-Both the $^3$He ions and the $^{35}$P were emitted at forward on axis lab angles.
+The structure of $^{35}$P has been studied in inverse kinematics with HELIOS \cite{Lighthall2010} located at the Argonne National Laboratory.
+The Argonne Tandem Linac Accelerator System (ATLAS) provided a stable $^{36}$S beam at 15.3\,MeV$/A$.
+The beam impinged on a range of deuterated-plastic targets (81, 127, 529\,$\mu$g$/$cm$^2$ thicknesses) located in the bore of the HELIOS solenoid magnet (operated at a magnetic field strength of 2.85\,T).
+Both the $^3$He ions and the $^{35}$P were emitted at forward, near on-axis lab angles.
 As illustrated in Fig. \ref{fig:setup}, the $^3$He ions spiral in the magnetic field and are collected on a position sensitive silicon array, placed along the beam axis.
 Depending on the emission angle and energy, the $^3$He particles intercept the silicon array at different positions.
-The silicon detectors were located approximately 58-93\,cm from the target, which covers a maximal angular range of 10-50$^\circ$ in the center-of-mass frame.
+The silicon detectors were located between 58-93\,cm from the target, corresponding to a maximal angular range of 10-50$^\circ$ in the center-of-mass frame.
 Due to the poor resolution obtained in some of the silicon detectors, only a subset were included in the present analysis.

-The energy loss of $^{35}$P and scattered $^{36}$S particles, as well as background recoils from fusion-evaporation reactions, was measured with a 65\,$\upmu$m thick silicon detector (recoil detector) installed between the target and the silicon array.
+The energy loss of $^{35}$P and scattered $^{36}$S particles, as well as background recoils from fusion-evaporation reactions, was measured with a 65\,$\mu$m thick silicon detector (recoil detector) installed between the target and the silicon array.
 The information was used to select $Z=15$ recoils; the observed pulse-height distribution and the $Z=15$-gate are represented in Fig.~\ref{fig:gates} on the x-axis.
-A beam blocker with a $\sim$10\,mm diameter was placed on the recoil detector, centered on the beam axis, to limit the overall rate.
+A beam blocker with a $\approx$10\,mm diameter was placed on the recoil detector, centered on the beam axis, to limit the overall rate.